-Radi cuts in.
+Radi speaks for guilty .
 "Blame it on the UAW or the low price of the yuan.
 Don't think about what its rise would mean to us and the Chinese or that we don't really make enough goods to offset the trade for our everyday needs anyway."

 "...
 It is the imaginary, non-linear elements of the [economic] system and especially the attempt to exploit them, that are our problem.
 While the economy is made to appear confusing or incomprehensible, it is made up of simple transactions.
 It's better understood as a un-ostentatious algebraic equation.
-But the con artists who profit the most from the efforts of the community, obscure their looting with a pseudo calculus of derivatives and flawed integration.
+But the con artists who profit the most from the efforts of the community, obscure their looting with a pseudo calculus of derivatives and flawed integration. [of profits under an imaginary line of growth]

 The best way to understand the big lie is to note that you can't make something from nothing.
 Perpetual motion defies the Laws of Thermodynamics.
 There must be equilibrium between production and consumption to sustain any economy.
-Usury, ie. finance [or trade] and any service useful or not, take material goods but burden [a] the community with their production.
+Usury, ie. finance (or trade) and any service useful or not, take material goods but burden [a] the community with their production.
 [An economy that doesn't produce enough material goods or pay its workers enough to buy them, cannot short circuit the necessary equilibrium with finance and trade.
 That only works for a time and only for the greediest few at the top.
 To be sustainable for the rest of us, it must make real goods.]
 Making money with money is the most abstract practice and therefore the most dissipative to economy.
-You can't make somehttp://www.youtube.com/watch? v=ODHz74ZImkw&feature=player\embeddedthing from nothing. . . ."
+You can't make something from nothing. . . . ."